skj092/blog1/_posts/2022-02-15-Random-Thoughts.md

 layout: post
 description:
 categories: [writing]
-title: A New Beginning
+title: Random Thoughts
 ---
-# A New Beginning
+# Random Thoughts

 Writing is one of the best habits one can have.
 I have tried again and again to make it my daily habit.
 Though I used to write in a freeform style whatever comes into my mind.
 It calms the mind down and I feel